wangziblake/CardioMM_MMCMR-427K/README.md

 python check-script.py --md5 path/to/MMCMR_427K-parts-md5sum.txt path/to/split/files/stored/directory
 ```

-**⚡ Note: The software is used for academic only, and cannot be used commercially.**
+**⚡ Note: The database is used for academic only, and cannot be used commercially.**

 ## CardioMM framework